-The whole formalization, which took as three person-months, consists of 9900 Isabelle lines of code (LOC).
-Of these, the (reusable) BD security framework takes 1800 LOC.
-The framework has two parts: one dealing with generalities on I/O automata (450 LOC), and the other with BD security specific aspects (the remaining 1250 LOC).
+The whole formalization, which took us three person-months, consists of 9900 Isabelle lines of code (LOC).
+The system specification consists of 600 LOC, which gets automatically translated to 1400 lines of Scala code that forms the kernel of the running system.
+Around it, 2500 lines of manually written Scala code comprise the web application wrapper.
+The statement of the security properties takes 300 lines of Isabelle code-this is what needs to be manually inspected if one wishes to validate the adequacy of the properties we proved.
+The remaining code of the formalization comprises the machine-checked proofs of the properties and the (reusable) BD Security framework, which takes 1800 LOC.
+The framework has two parts: one dealing with generalities on I/O automata (350 LOC), and the other with BD Security specific aspects (the remaining 1450 LOC).